jamescfli/GitRepository/README.md

     * usage of invalidate()

 50. BroadcastReceivertest03NetMonitor
-    * Monitor Wifi and Mobile network connectivity through BroadcastReceiver
+    * monitor Wifi and Mobile network connectivity through BroadcastReceiver
-    * More specifically, WifiManager and ConnectivityManager
+    * more specifically, WifiManager and ConnectivityManager
     * remember to get use permission in manifest.xml
 <table sytle="border: 0px;">
 <tr>